 Why Do We Need Zinc?

-Zinc’s role in human health is often underestimated.
-Zinc is needed for numerous aspects of cellular metabolism and is required for the catalytic activity of approximately 100 enzymes.
-It has a strong role in immune function, as well as protein synthesis, wound healing, and DNA synthesis.
-Zinc is also necessary for the elimination of carbon dioxide and maintaining the acid-base balance of the body.
-Zinc is crucial at times of growth and reproduction and is therefore extremely important for normal growth during pregnancy, childhood and adolescence.
-It is also required for proper sense of taste and smell.
+Zinc’s role in human health is often underestimated; zinc is needed for numerous aspects of cellular metabolism and is required for the activity of approximately 100 enzymes.
+Zinc has a strong role in immune function, as well as protein synthesis, wound healing, and DNA synthesis.
+Its role in allowing our body to use dietary protein as a building block for the regeneration of muscles is also so important.

 - Loss of taste